samplics-org/samplics/README.rst

 Project status
 --------------
-This is an alpha version.
+This is a beta version.
 At this stage, this project is not recommended to be used for production or any project that the user depend on.